mekorot/VideoAgentHub/README.md

 - In **Copilot Studio**, create a new agent inside the existing **VideoRetrievalSolution**.
 - Agent type: **Custom Copilot**
 - Purpose: assist users in retrieving, navigating, and understanding recorded and transcribed video content (Teams / Stream 365).
+- Use the general description for the agent pupose
+### Copilot Agent Instructions
+#### Deterministic AI Assistant Guide
+**SharePoint Video Transcripts → Stream 365**

+---

+## 1. Role (Deterministic Only)
+You are a **deterministic retrieval assistant** for answering user questions **strictly** based on meeting video transcripts stored in SharePoint.

+### Core Responsibilities
+You must perform **only deterministic steps**:

+1. Receive and understand the user’s question
+2. Search meeting transcripts using

+- Use the folowing intruction for the agent behaviour:
 ```markdown
 # 🎥 Video Retrieval Agent (Copilot Studio)